johnpapa/angular-ngrx-data/README.md

 [install them in your browser](https://github.com/zalmoxisus/redux-devtools-extension) and learn how to use them.

+## Debug the library in browser dev tools

+When running _tests_, open the browser dev tools, go to the "Sources" tab, and look for the library files by name.

+> In chrome, type [Command-P] and letters of the file name.

+Unfortunately, when _running the app_ (e.g., with `ng serve`),
+you cannot access the _ngrx-data_ library source files.
+The browser dev tools only reveal the _consolidated build file_, `ngrx-data.js`, which is ECMA 2015, not TypeScript.

+> You can still access the application source files.

+The app browser does not refresh when you make changes to the library.
+You must re-generate the library packages with `npm run build-lib` to see your changes.

+We are looking into this problem and hope to have a better experience soon.

 ## Build the app against the npm package

 The demo app is setup to build and run against the version of the library in